EndPointCorp/end-point-blog/2010/07/26/localize-in-destroy.html.md

 [mark@sokt ~]$
 ```

-and test2, which now doesn't lie to us about the success of the eval of interest:
+and test2, which now doesn’t lie to us about the success of the eval of interest:

 ```perl
 use strict;